 How To Make Eggplant Bacon

-Prepare them ahead of time - to prepare these ahead of time simply follow the instructions up until step 6 where you wrap the beans in the bacon.
+- Prepare them ahead of time - to prepare these ahead of time, follow the instructions up until step 6, where you wrap the beans in the bacon.
 Cover the baking dish with plastic wrap and keep them in the refrigerator.
 They'll keep for up to 3 days until you're ready to cook them!

-When you're ready to cook them, simply place them in the preheated oven and bake.
-They make take a few minutes more to get golden and crispy if they're being baked straight out the fridge.
+- When you're ready to cook - place them in the preheated oven and bake.
+They make take a few minutes more to get golden and crispy if they're being baked straight out of the fridge.

 More Appetizers and Sides